pathan-07/Faizan/README.md

 ### Content
 Update your personal information in `client/src/lib/data.ts`

+### Third-Party Services
+- **EmailJS**: Update the service credentials in the `.env.local` file
+- **Tidio**: The chat widget script is included in `index.html`

 ## 📱 Mobile View

 The portfolio is fully responsive with a special mobile navigation menu:
 - Hamburger menu for navigation on small screens
 - Optimized layout for mobile viewing
 - Touch-friendly interactive elements
+- Repositioned chat widget for better mobile experience

+## 🔒 Security Features

+- Environment variables for sensitive information
+- Form validation using Zod
+- Protected email addresses from scrapers
+- Loading states for better UX

 ## 🤝 Contributing